We support the next generation of scientists

 EFP will also launch initiatives to challenge early-career researchers to promote academia-industry interaction and to support innovative and unconventional ideas helping to open ESACT to future trends of science and technology.

-EFP was founded in 2014 and the group is constituted by early-career scientists and engineers from academic, governmental and private institutions:
+EFP was founded in 2014 and the group is constituted by early-career scientists and engineers from academic, governmental and private institutions.
+The current members of the group are:

 - Claire Pearce, Kymab (Cambridge, UK)